chrisdjscott/Atoman/README.md

 ## Requirements

 This code requires [Python](http://www.python.org) to run.
-Currently Python 2.7, 3.2, 3.3 and 3.4 should work.
-Atoman
-depends on a number of Python libraries, a C and C++ compiler (tested with gcc and g++) and also some other optional software.
+Currently Python 2.7, 3.2+ should work.
+Atoman depends on a number of Python libraries, a C and C++ compiler (tested with gcc and g++) and also some other optional software.